bmilcs/garnished/README.md

-# garnished
+# Garnished LLC

-Full stack web app for Garnished LLC, a mobile bar business
+This repo contains a full stack web app for Garnished LLC, a mobile bar business.